 If a child is expressing anger or anxiety after going online, it might be one of the signs he/she is being cyberbullied.

-Cyberbullying is the same as traditional bullying but if traditional bullying stops, when the school ends, for online bullying there is almost no escape.
-Unfortunately, many kids torment and harass each other using the internet via computers and smartphones.
-So you have a full picture, we listed top cyberbullying facts and ways to prevent it below.
+The effect of cyberbullying are similar to traditional bullying but traditional bullying stops when the school ends; for online bullying there is almost no escape.
+Unfortunately, many kids torment and harass each other using internet apps and social media channels.

 7 Surprising Cyberbullying Statistics